 Foods You Didn’t Know You Could Freeze – Fruit and Veg

 What if clever use of your freezer could actually help you to achieve your 5 a day, as well as saving money and reducing food waste?
-Freezers run more efficiently when they’re full, so you can fill up the odd little corners with an array of ready-prepared fruits and vegetables, to have on hand when you need an extra shot of vitamins and goodness.
-Read on for some tips of novel ways to freeze fruit and vegetables!
+Freezers run more efficiently when they’re full, so you can fill up the odd little corners with an array of ready-prepared fruits and vegetables, to have on hand when you need an extra shot of vitamins and goodness (you can even make up pre-prepared dump and go smoothie bags for breakfasts when you’re in a rush!).
+Read on for some tips on novel ways to freeze fruit and vegetables!

 How to Freeze Rhubarb

 Rhubarb is a popular plant to grow in British gardens, meaning people often end up with a seasonal glut.
 It’s also cheaper in the shops at certain times of the year, so rhubarb lovers might want to stock up for when it’s more expensive or harder to obtain.